 Typically, they come in one of two flavors, CCD or DSLR, both of which have their distinct advantages and disadvantages.
 While the choice is up to you, the majority of new astrophotographers gravitate towards the more cost-effective and versatile DSLR camera.

 There are decisions to be made on picking the right camera lens for astrophotography too.
 That's beyond the remit of this article's focus on 'scopes, but you can learn more here about astro-imaging camera lenses.

-Once a decision has been reached, you will still need a T-Ring to fasten your camera directly to the telescope.
+Once a decision has been reached, you will still need a

 One thing you'll notice about the 'scopes in this review, unlike all of our best telescope reviews, is that only one of them is supplied with an equatorial mount (the Celestron).
 All of the others are for the optical tube assembly (OTA) only because all of the money is going into creating stunning optics.

 The big difference when equipping yourself for taking pictures of objects in space is that the astrophotography tracking mount you use needs to be just as specialized as the camera and telescope you'll place on it.

 To take pin-sharp pictures of stars, like those in the Milky Way picture above, your astrophotography tripod needs to be:

 - German Equatorial - your tripod has to follow the stars in the direction they travel, which means a GEM is essential

 - Strong - it has to carry a lot of equipment